CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/CoreSkills.md

 ### Communication

-Represented by politicians or con men.
+Represented by politicians, traders, or con men.
 It is a measure of your verbal and non-verbal social skills.
 While anyone can try persuading, deceiving, bartering, or seducing, it is how you communicate that will ultimately entail success or failure.
 It's not what you say, but how you say it.
 It also is used to tell if someone is lying or deceiving you.

 ### General Knowledge